emilecantin/symfony-docs/cookbook/security/voters.rst

 .. index::
    single: Security, Voters

-How to implement your own Voter to blacklist IP Addresses
+How to implement your own Voter
 =========================================================

 The Symfony2 security component provides several layers to authenticate users.